REPORTING AN ABSENCE:

 STUDENT RELEASE DURING THE SCHOOL DAY:

-If you need to pick your student up during the school day please send an email with what time you need student released & a pass will be delivered to them.
-Remember that if you are coming into the school to pick up your student please bring a valid photo ID.
+If you need to pick your student up during the school day, please send an email with the time you need student released, and a pass will be delivered to them.
+Remember that if you are coming into the school to pick up your student, please bring a valid photo ID.
 Students cannot be released with a phone call.

 VERIFICATION OF ENROLLMENT:

 Students needing a VOE (Verification of Enrollment) can sign up for one at the Attendance Office between 8 am - 4 pm.
-If a student owes Attendance Recovery they cannot get their VOE until all of their time is completed.
-VOE's are good for 30 days.
+If a student owes Attendance Recovery, they cannot get their VOE until all of their time is completed.
+VOE's are valid for 30 days.